jamiehenzy/Genome_analysis_Explore/3_Variants_tutorial.md

 cat bam.filelist
 ```

-We want to run the command `angsd` in angsd program to calculate genotype likelihoods.
+We want to run the command `angsd` in the angsd program to calculate genotype likelihoods.
 Take a look at the files in the angsd_env folder to see if you can find the `angsd` command.
 Hint: commands are often listed in a folder called "bin"!

 Now alter the command below to reflect the path for the `angsd` command.
-Write a **bash script** that loads anaconda3, activates the angsd conda environment, and runs the command.
+Write a **bash script** that loads anaconda, activates the angsd conda environment, and runs the command.
 Think carefully about where the script is running from, and whether your script as written will allow the program to find the `angsd` command and your "bam.filelist" file.

 ```html